 Prevent a Disaster in Your Home with These Environmental Sensors

-Your home’s security system is designed to keep your home and your family safe from potential break-ins and nefarious actors.
+Your home’s security system is designed to keep your home and your family safe from potential break-ins.
 But keeping your home secure is more than just worrying about other people.
 To prevent a home disaster, you will need fully functioning environmental sensors to alert you when a potential emergency is unfolding.

 If you have a fire alarm or carbon monoxide detector, you may think you are set.
 That leaves your home dangerously unprotected from the cold caused by a broken heater or the water damage from a burst pipe.
 To better equip your home security system, make sure to read our guide on how we can help protect your home from environmental disasters.